androidthings/sample-simplepio/README.md

 ```

 Moves a servo from one side to the other on regular steps at a predefined rate.

-Find the PWM pins to connect the servo signal wire in the [BoardDefaults](pwm/src/main/java/com/google/samples/simplepio/BoardDefaults.java)
-class.

 Servos in general have three wires: Vcc, ground and signal.
 Connect Vcc to the
 board's Vcc or, ideally, to an external power.
 Ground should go to the board's